google/truth/index.md

 [exist](https://github.com/joel-costigliola/assertj-core/commit/cc324ba53c55a30717ec3648ee7d563611231a96)
 when we
 [started](https://github.com/google/truth/commit/813afacc95b5f7ae2d38f10a10ca095b8c69b2b3)
 Truth.
-By the time it was created, we’d begun using Truth widely at Google, and we’d made some decisions that would be difficult to retrofit onto AssertJ.
+By the time it was created, we’d begun migrating Google code to Truth, and we’d made some design decisions that would be difficult to retrofit onto AssertJ.

 Both Truth and AssertJ have their [advantages](comparison#assertj-detail).
 We prefer Truth for its [simpler API](comparison#assertion-count):